 Are Glass Floors Safe?
 5 Myths about Glass Flooring Debunked

 Glass is a beautiful, innovative, modern flooring material in both residential and commercial buildings.
-However, as you’re looking down into the house from a walkable skylight or to the street below from a deck with incorporated glass panels, it’s essential to know one thing: Are glass floors safe?
-Here are the biggest considerations when assessing glass floor safety, as well as common myths (and the facts) about glass floors in houses and other buildings.
+However, as you’re looking down into the house from a clear glass floor or to the street below from a deck with incorporated glass panels, it’s essential to know one thing: Is glass flooring safe?
+Here are the biggest considerations when assessing glass floor safety, as well as common myths (and the facts) about glass floors.

 Glass Floors: Are They Safe?

-Yes, glass floors are perfectly safe.
+Yes, a walkable glass floor is perfectly safe.
 When designed, engineered, manufactured, and installed properly, glass flooring is just as safe as any other type of flooring.
 This is true for both interior glass floors and exterior glass floors.

 When it comes to glass flooring, safety should be your number one concern.
 To determine safety, take these three considerations into account: whether or not the glass is antislip, if there are failure redundancies in place, and the thickness of the glass.
 Let’s take a look at each aspect in depth below.

-When using walkable glass in stair treads, glass floors, or walkable skylights, you always want to incorporate antislip glass.
+When using walkable glass in stair treads, a clear glass floor, or walkable skylights, you always want to incorporate antislip glass.
 This will help ensure the glass is safe to walk on, even in wet conditions.
-There are several ways to achieve an anti-slip glass surface, but all of them have the same aim: to create more friction to prevent falling, tripping, or slipping.
+There are several kinds of anti-slip glass floors, but all of them have the same aim: to create more friction to prevent falling, tripping, or slipping while maintaining the beautiful aesthetic of glass floors.

 One of the biggest safety considerations when it comes to building with a glass floor is whether or not the glass has a proper failure redundancy engineered into the design.

-Glass floors can be safe at varying thicknesses.
-It depends largely on the deflection rating, or how much a particular piece of glass flexes or bends at its center point when force is applied.
+A clear glass floor can be safe at varying levels of thickness.
+Its safety depends largely on the deflection rating, or how much a particular piece of glass flexes or bends at its center point when force is applied.
 (This force can come from snowfall, wind, the weight of people and other objects on that panel, and more.)
 Other factors include the support system around the glass and the width that the glass panel has to span.

 Myths (and Truths) about Glass Flooring